 To enable Realtime GI in your Scene, open the Lighting window (menu: Window > RenderingThe process of drawing graphics to the screen (or to a render texture).
 By default, the main camera in Unity renders its view to the screen.
 More info

-See in Glossary > Lighting Settings) and enable Realtime Global Illumination.
+See in Glossary > Lighting) and enable Realtime Global Illumination.

 To disable the effect of Realtime GI on a specific Light, select the Light GameObjectThe fundamental object in Unity scenes, which can represent characters, props, scenery, cameras, waypoints, and more.
 A GameObject’s functionality is defined by the Components attached to it.
 More info

 See in Glossary and, in the Light component, set the Indirect Multiplier to 0.
 This means that the Light doesn’t contribute any indirect light to the Scene.

 To disable Realtime GI altogether, open the Lighting window (menu: Window > Rendering > Lighting) and uncheck Realtime Global Illumination.

 For detailed step-by-step advice on using Enlighten Realtime Global Illumination, see the Unity tutorial on Precomputed Realtime GI.